-FIG. 18. (a) The stability diagram for the finite-amplitude wave breaking EKE as a function of wavenumber.
-The dashed curve is the $\text{EKE}{\text{critical}}$ values, (+) indicates a CVC case, and the (-) indicates an AVC case.
-Lower eddy energy causes the jet to be displaced to the poleward side, whereas high energies cause the opposite to occur; the jet is displaced to the equatorward side. (b) The unified diagram of all cases for all the wavenumbers of eddy energy normalized by its corresponding $\text{EKE}{\text{critical}}$ as a function of latitudinal position of the final zonal jet maximum.
-The values of the symbols and $\text{EKE}{\text{critical}}$ used are in the table insert.
+ig 18.
+The upper graph shows the stability diagram for the finite amplitude wave breaking, eddy kinetic energy as a function of wave number.
+The dashed curve is the Eke{critical} values and (+) indicates a CVC case and the (-) indicates a AVC case.
+Lower eddy energy causes the jet to be displaced to the poleward side, whereas high energies cause the opposite to occur; the jet is displaced to the equatorward side.
+The lower graph shows the unified diagram of all cases for all the wave numbers of eddy energy normalized by its corresponding $\text{Eke}{\text{critical}}$ as a function of latitudinal position of the final zonal jet maximum.
+The values of the symbols and $\text{Eke}{\text{critical}}$ used are in the table insert.
 The two dashed lines indicate, as before, the transition zone (around unity) and the dotted line indicates the position of the initial jet.